BigThinkcode/matplotex/README.md

 ```
 ## Roadmap: What's Coming Next
-We are actively working on the following improvements and additions for the `matplotex` library:
+We are actively working on the following improvements and additions for the <font color="darkblue"> **Matplotex**</font> library:

 #### Upcoming Features for Matplotex:
 - **Compatibility with Elixir Phoenix LiveView :** Seamless integration with Phoenix LiveView for real-time data visualization in web applications.
-- **GUI Integration :** Adding graphical user interface (GUI) capabilities to `matplotex`, providing an intuitive and user-friendly experience for generating plots.
+- **GUI Integration :** Adding graphical user interface (GUI) capabilities to <font color="darkblue"> **Matplotex**</font>, providing an intuitive and user-friendly experience for generating plots.
 - **Support for the Nerves Framework :** Enabling real-time data visualization for embedded systems, such as sensor readings, using the Nerves framework.

 Additionally, we are focused on expanding the library with a variety of new chart types to enhance its functionality and versatility.
-The upcoming `matplotex` version will also include the official Hex package, featuring all the basic chart types!!!
+The upcoming <font color="darkblue"> **Matplotex**</font> version will also include the official Hex package, featuring all the basic chart types!!!

 ## Contribution
-We welcome all contributions to improve the `matplotex` project!
+We welcome all contributions to improve the <font color="darkblue"> **Matplotex**</font> project!
 Here are some key ways you can contribute:

 - **Propose Features :** Suggest new functionalities or improvements, including new plot additions.
 - **Report Bugs :** Identify and report issues in the library